JoJo-designs/securePasswordGenerator/README.md

 style.css

 What I have done so far
-So far I have managaed to make several arrays containing data to draw from, and makeing a prompt box to appeare.
-I can't get the data to save yet.
+So far I have managaed to make several arrays containing data to draw from, and I have all the nessasary prompts and alerts working.
+Most actions are logged to the console.